Testaustime/testaustime-backend/docs/APISPEC.md

 #### <a name="regenerate_lb"></a>  [7.
 POST /leaderboards/{name}/promote](#leaderboards)

 Promotes member of a leaderboard to admin if authorized user has admin rights.
-Be careful of promoting users, root admin (creator of the leaderboard) can be demoted/kicked as a promoted one
+Be careful of promoting users, root admin (creator of the leaderboard) can be demoted/kicked by a promoted one.
+Requires secured access token.

 >*This request is idempotent, it means that you can:
 >1. *Promote user that is already admin and have in response 200 OK*